statphysandml/ParamHelper/README.md

 ```

-Simple example for using the base class Parameter.
+Examples for using the base class Parameter.
 The class Parameter is a wrapper to manage access and further functions on a nohlmann::json object.

 ```c++